bazilinskyy/coupled-sim/README.md

 ## Game start
 To make sure that the next experiment starts immediately, the *Host* scripts need to be adapted.
-At first you need to establish the connection between the host and the client.
+At first, you need to establish the connection between the host and the client.
 After establishing the connection, you can press the start game button.
 For the following experiments, one does not need to press the start button anymore.

 To achieve this, two booleans are needed.
 The first one is a persistent boolean, *clientConnectedToHost*, which exists throughout all the trials.